jocelynmhorng/poodle-character/README.md

 # 🐩 Tia — Poodle Sprite Generator

-A pixel sprite generator built for my poodle, Tia — upload a photo and it generates a pixelated character sprite based on her coloring.
+A pixel sprite generator built for my poodle, Tia.
+It includes multiple themes and modes the dog can be in.
 Live demo: [tia-poodle.vercel.app](https://tia-poodle.vercel.app)

 Built with [Claude Code](https://claude.com/claude-code) as a fast, single-file prototype.